aparkening/react-migration-dashboard/README.md

 - An alert displays for 5 seconds if patch fails
 - Items visually fade in and out when moved
 - Minimal styling to take advantage of Drupal administrative theme
-- In Progress card styling is in the component for better portability
+- All CSS bundled in components for portability
 - Code linted with AirBnB's configuration: https://github.com/airbnb/javascript/tree/master/react

 ## Motivation